NIVANorge/MobiView/README.md

 ### Needed improvements (TODO list):
 - Make plot aggregations for minute, hour, day available for models with a timestep size where this makes sense.
-- More goodness of fit stats (?), though we do have quite a lot of them now.

 Optional:
 - Equation search similar to parameter search?